-My work employs the language of abstraction perhaps in the way medieval painters once used the religious iconography as a structure upon which they built the idiosyncrasies of their hand and vantage point.
-I lay my personal interpretation of illusion on top of the vocabulary and history of abstraction in painting.
+My work employs the language of abstraction perhaps in the way medieval painters once used religious iconography as a structure upon which they built the idiosyncrasies of their hand and vantage point.
+I use the language of abstract painting as a structure upon which I develop a visual investigation of human perception.

 Interviews with the Artist